"I want to help preserve our artistic and historic past, and I want to have fun doing it."

 Publications and Teaching

 Susan has published and presented extensively on topics ranging from textile conservation, collaboration, and fundraising for conservation.
 She continues to offer workshops on grantwriting, prospect research, individual giving, and board responsibilities.
-She is currently working on a series that explore the changing role of the conservator.
+In 2026 she will be teaching a webinar on the NYS Consolidated Funding Application and later in the year, a three-part series on funding for conservation through the American Institute for Conservation.

 Professional Service